awsdocs/amazon-s3-userguide/doc_source/restoring-objects.md

 1. In the **Objects** list, select the object or objects that you want to restore, choose **Actions**, and then choose **Initiate restore**\.

-1. If you're restoring from S3 Glacier or S3 Glacier Deep Archive, enter the number of days that you want your archived data to be accessible in the **Initiate restore** dialog box\.
+1. If you're restoring from S3 Glacier Flexible Retrieval or S3 Glacier Deep Archive, enter the number of days that you want your archived data to be accessible in the **Initiate restore** dialog box\.

 1. In **Retrieval options**, do one of the following:
    + Choose **Bulk retrieval** or **Standard retrieval**, and then choose **Restore**\.
-   + Choose **Expedited retrieval** \(available only for S3 Glacier or S3 Intelligent\-Tiering Archive Access\)\.
+   + Choose **Expedited retrieval** \(available only for S3 Glacier Flexible Retrieval or S3 Intelligent\-Tiering Archive Access\)\.

-1. Provisioned capacity is only available for objects in S3 Glacier\.
+1. Provisioned capacity is only available for objects in S3 Glacier Flexible Retrieval\.
 If you have provisioned capacity, choose **Restore** to start a provisioned retrieval\.

    If you have provisioned capacity, all of your expedited retrievals are served by your provisioned capacity\.
 For more information, see [Provisioned capacity](restoring-objects-retrieval-options.md#restoring-objects-expedited-capacity)\.
    + If you don't have provisioned capacity and you don't want to buy it, choose **Restore**\.